 |Check to make sure your have enough local storage.
 If you have not taken an audit of your data files, then do so before your first exam.
 We recommend having at least 25 Gigabytes or more free.
 If you have download a bunch of extraneous files (PDFs, install files, etc.), then back them up (or delete them if not needed) to an external source and save yourself the headache.
 For older computers, you need to provide as much local storage to allow the CPU to use the local disk as a temporary cache area so the more local storage the better. |

 Before you take your exam, you'll want all unnecessary applications closed.
 These include streaming apps like Spotify, any email applications, etc. These applications take resources on your computer and even though Examplify will close them for you, it's best to do it ahead of time.

 Learn the power of clearing your web browser cache.
-You might not know it, but clearing the cache on your web browser will help to resolve those upload/download issues with take-home exams.
+You might not know it, but clearing the cache on your web browser will help to resolve those upload/download issues with take-home exams when submitting your exam answers to the Examsoft web portal.
 Check out our FAQ here to learn how.

 |Avoid large copy/cut and paste actions during your exams.
 Examplify already takes up a lot of memory and doing a large cut and past action during your exam may cause Examplify to have performance issues, which may cause Examplify to freeze up.
 Use your best judgement on how to copy/cut and paste manageable chunks, preferably 1 page (about 250 words) or less, to avoid the dreaded application freeze.
 Otherwise, you need to recover from a frozen screen.|